genestack/sdk/docs/source/scripts/genestack-application-manager.rst

 genestack-application-manager
 ================================

-genestack-application-manager installed with Python Client Library and accessed as ``genestack-application-manager``.
+``genestack-application-manager`` is installed with the Python Client Library and can be accessed from a terminal by typing ``genestack-application-manager``.

 Usage
 -----
-This script can be used both as shell and command line:
+This script can be used both in interactive shell mode and in static command-line mode:

   .. code-block:: text